pola-rs/r-polars/docs/docs/reference_home.md

 or `drop()`.
 Most (but not all!) functions that can be applied to `DataFrame`s can also be used on `LazyFrame`s.

-Another common data structure is the `Serie`, which can be considered as the equivalent of R vectors in `polars`' world.
+Another common data structure is the `Series`, which can be considered as the equivalent of R vectors in `polars`' world.
 Therefore, a `DataFrame` is a list of `Series`.